EPFL-ENAC/ENACrestic/README.md

 ### Make it available to your shell (mandatory)

-Add the following 2 lines to have :
+Add the following 2 lines to have:

 - enacrestic in your `$PATH`
 - enacrestic's env variables available.